1274 results - showing 1 - 30

 68 Royal Hospital Road, London SW3 4HP

 Of all his restaurants the world over, this is Gordon Ramsay's flagship restaurant, based on Hospital Road.
-Matt Abé is the man in the kitchen here, in charge of retaining Gordon's three Michelin stars.
+It's a much more high-end, fine dining restaurant than anything else in his empire and has retained its three-Michelin-starred status for years.
+Right now, Matt Abé is the man in the kitchen here but yo might see Gordon popping in from time to time.

 The Connaught, Carlos Place, Mayfair, London W1K 2AL